 The General Education Bulletin describes characteristics of Mathematical Modeling courses more fully.

 Requirement: Students must successfully complete one of the courses or course sequences listed below.
-Your orientation advisor will assist you in choosing the appropriate course based on your Math Skills Assessment (taken at orientation) and your SAT and ACT scores.
+Your orientation advisor will assist you in choosing the appropriate course based on your ALEKS score (taken online before you arrive) and your SAT and ACT scores.

 - MATH-A 118 Finite Mathematics for the Social and Biological Sciences (3 cr.)